ryan-roemer/sphinx-bootstrap-theme/_sources/README.txt

 which is a multi-level deep rendering of the ``toctree`` for the entire site.
 The local (page-level) table of contents is the "Page" navigation dropdown, which is a multi-level rendering of the current page's ``toc``.

-Generally speaking, this is a quick and dirty hack to get the basic theme going, so there are likely some oversights and lurking issues.
-Help and bug filings for the project are most welcome.

 Bootstrap